Splitting of Gromov-Witten Invariants with Toric Gluing Strata: Generalization of Fulton-Sturmfels formula

 \section{Generalization of Fulton-Sturmfels formula}

-In the gluing diagram \eqref{gluingfiberdiagram}, the idealized log smoothness of the evaluation maps (Corollary \ref{evisidealizedlogsmooth}) provides us with a local toric model, where the local splitting maps can be seen as a toric morphism of toric stacks.
-We defer the discussion of the constructions of local toric models to the next Chapter.
-In this chapter, we study the pushforward of fundamental class under the toric morphism of toric stacks.
+The idealized log smoothness of the evaluation maps provides us with local toric models, where the local splitting maps can be seen as a toric morphism of toric stacks.
+We defer the discussion of the local toric models to the next Chapter.
+In this chapter, we study the pushforward of fundamental class under the morphisms of toric stacks.
 It is a generalization of the classical result of Fulton and Sturmfels on the intersection product of toric varieties.
 This chapter serves as a technical foundation for the splitting formula.
 The readers can feel free to skip the chapter first and check back later.

 Let $X$ be a toric variety associated to a fan $(\Sigma(X),N(X))$.
 Let $N(Y)\subseteq N(X)$ be a saturated sublattice defining a subtorus $T_{Y}\subseteq T_{X}$.
 Define the scheme $Y$ to be the closure of $T_{Y}$ in $X$.